Exterior renovation in Palo Alto

 Palo Alto housing and architecture

-Palo Alto's stock spans landmark Eichler tracts (notably Greenmeadow and Fairmeadow), mid-century moderns, stately Old Palo Alto and Professorville period homes, and a steady stream of high-end custom rebuilds.
-Eichlers require period-correct flat-panel and tight-reveal detailing; the historic districts demand genuinely period-sensitive profiles; the rebuilds are exacting modern work.
-There is little room for approximation in this market.
+Palo Alto's stock spans landmark Eichler tracts such as Greenmeadow and Fairmeadow, broader mid-century moderns, stately Old Palo Alto and Professorville period homes, and a steady run of high-end custom rebuilds.
+Eichlers demand period-correct flat-panel cladding and tight, consistent reveals so the post-and-beam lines stay clean.
+The historic districts call for genuinely period-sensitive profiles and trim, while the rebuilds are exacting modern work.
+Across all of them there is little tolerance for approximation, so we match profile, reveal, and trim depth to the era of the house rather than defaulting to one product.

 Palo Alto's mild climate